 We are exposed to a number of risks and undertake at least annually an enterprise risk management review to identify and evaluate these risks and to develop plans to manage them effectively.
-Our Chief Financial Officer is directly responsible for our enterprise risk management function and reports to the President and Chief Executive Officer and, for this purpose, directly to the Audit Committee.
-In fulfilling his risk management responsibilities, the Chief Financial Officer works closely with members of senior management, including the Chief Operating Officer, Chief Legal Officer, General Counsel, Treasurer, and Chief Internal Control Officer and others.
+During 2012, our Chief Financial Officer and Chief Audit Executive were directly responsible for our enterprise risk management function and report to the President and Chief Executive Officer and, for this purpose, directly to the Audit Committee.
+In fulfilling their risk management responsibilities, the Chief Financial Officer and Chief Audit Executive work closely with members of senior management, including the Chief Operating Officer, Chief Legal Officer, General Counsel, Treasurer, and our Internal Audit department.
+In January 2013, we hired a Chief Risk Officer, who reports to our Chief Financial Officer.
+The Chief Risk Officer will identify, measure, aggregate and manage key risk exposures within predetermined tolerance levels across the entire organization.
+Additionally, the Chief Risk Officer will develop a process to ensure we have sufficient capital, optimize capital allocation and have sufficient capital to withstand stressed economic conditions.
+We expect our Chief Risk Officer to make regular reports to the Audit Committee.

 On behalf of the Board of Directors, the Audit Committee plays a key role in the oversight of our enterprise risk management function.
-In that regard, the Chief Financial Officer meets with the Audit Committee at each of their regularly scheduled meetings to discuss the risks facing us, highlighting any new risks that may have arisen since they last met.
-Finally, the Chief Financial Officer reports directly to the Board of Directors on at least an annual basis to apprise them directly of our enterprise risk management efforts.
+In that regard, the Chief Financial Officer and the Chief Audit Executive meet with the Audit Committee at each of their regularly scheduled meetings to discuss the risks facing us, highlighting any new risks that may have arisen since they last met.